'Catastrophic' conditions as bushfires rage in Australia - France 24

 "It's horrific, it's devastating driving around.
 We feel pretty isolated where we are with the roadblocks.
 Loved ones can't come and see us," Bargo resident Corey Cartes told AFP.

-Cartes was told to leave two days ago, but has stayed behind to defend his property as the fire front on Thursday destroyed most of his fence.
+Cartes was told to leave two days ago, but has stayed behind to defend his property.

 "Everyone is offering to help, but there is nothing they can do.
 Not for us now, just stay out and stay safe and we hope the fireies (firefighters) can do their job."